ldijkman/ART-ESP32-Touch-TFT-Thermostat/test/art_test_1/Remote_WiFi_Sense_Switch/readme.md

 King Art has a Girlfriend named Electra

-Hey Electra Turn off the light in the DarkRoom?!
+Hey Electra?!.
+Turn off the light in the DarkRoom?!

 https://www.youtube.com/watch?v=XzO9jGPtrhc